IBM-Blockchain-Archive/ibm-blockchain-js/README.md

-obc.js
+ibm-blockchain-js
 =========

-A set of libraries for easily interacting with Open Block Chain.
+A set of libraries for easily interacting with IBM's Blockchain

 *Version*: 0.0.3
 *Updated*: 01/19/2016